-Checking out the sights and sounds from first day of the Boeing Classic where Fred Couples is stroke off lead
+Sights and sounds from Day 1 of the Boeing Classic: Fred Couples is one stroke off lead

 11:30: David Frost says “Good morning, everyone,” to the gallery, then laces the first drive of the tournament from the first hole right down the middle.
 Frost goes under the ropes to fist-bump two boys, 7 and 3.
 The tournament has officially started.

-12:15 p.m.: I finally make it to the 10th hole after taking a detour through a long path of vendors (including The Seattle Times), handing out goodies ranging from potato chips to sunscreen, and even more in various contests.
+12:15 p.m.: I finally make it to the 10th hole after taking a detour through a long path of vendors who hand out goodies ranging from potato chips to sunscreen, and even more in various contests.

 12:20: Wes Short hits his tee shot into the rough, forcing the gallery ropes to be taken down for his second shot, which he remarkably hits 15 feet from the hole.
 “That is so sweet,” says a fan trying to mimic Short’s swing.
 “That is like clockwork.”

 12:36: The gallery is lined about three to four deep as John Daly is set to begin his day on the 10th hole, sporting pink, yellow, light blue and green floral pants.
 They would look ridiculous on anyone else, but look perfect on Daly. … About 50 yards away is the “Tito’s on Ten” tent.
 What are you selling the most, I ask the cashier.
-“Tito’s Vodka of course.”
+“Tito’s Vodka, of course.”
 Really?
 “No, it’s soda but I’ve got to say vodka because it’s tattooed on my body.”
 It’s true.
 She showed me the Tito’s Vodka slogan permanently etched into her arm.

 1 p.m.: A man is taking a picture of his 9- and 5-year-old grandkids in front of the course’s only view of Snoqualmie Falls on the course, behind the tee box on the 12th hole.
-The area is off-limits to fans when players are on the tee box, but once they clear out, it’s time for photos and oohs and ahhhs. … I see a leaderboard for the first time.
+The area is off-limits to fans when players are on the tee box, but once they clear out, it’s time for photos and ooohs and ahhhs. … I see a leaderboard for the first time.
 Fred Funk leads at 4 under through five holes.

-1:15 p.m.: I enter the Canyon Club ($15 to enter, but free for Alaska Airlines Visa cardholders), and it’s a fun crowd.
-It is about 50 yards from the green on the 14th hole, a par-4 that players can reach with their tee shots, but it’s a risky shot and most players don’t chance it.
+1:15: I enter the Canyon Club ($15 to enter, but free for Alaska Airlines Visa cardholders), and it’s a fun crowd.
+It is about 50 yards from the green on the 14th hole, a par-4 that players can reach with their tee shots, but it’s a risky shot and most don’t chance it.
 Fans cheer the few who try, and they chant “birdie, birdie” on every good shot because beers are half-price for 10 minutes after every birdie.
-Fans are still complaining that when Russ Cochran had holed out for an eagle a little earlier, it didn’t count for half-price beer.
+Fans are still complaining that when Russ Cochran holed out for an eagle a little earlier, it didn’t count for half-price beer.

-1:30: Daly reaches the 14th hole, and of course, tries to clear the canyon and reach the green with his drive.
-He comes close, but it hits a tree and dives down into the canyon.
+1:30: Daly reaches the 14th hole and, of course, tries to clear the canyon and reach the green with his drive.
+He comes close, but it hits a tree and dives into the canyon.
 Fans cheer wildly as he drives his cart to survey the shot, then cheer wildly again as he drives 400 yards back to the tee box.
 This time, he clears the canyon.
 He makes a double bogey, but fans act like it’s a birdie. … Leaderboard shows Funk is 5 under.

-1:50: I enter the ANA Dreamliner Lounge, which overlooks the 18th green.
+1:50: I enter the ANA Dreamliner Lounge, overlooking the 18th green.
 Wine and beer are part of the admission, as is a buffet.
 So this is how the other half lives.
 “Why would you ever leave?” someone asks.
 Why indeed.
 But I want to catch up with Funk, who is on the front nine after starting on the 10th hole.
-First, I make a quick stop at the 18th Green Skybox Suites, also with free drinks and food for those with a pass.
-(I highly recommend the shrimp and grits)
+First, I make a quick stop at the 18th Green Skybox Suites.
+(I highly recommend the shrimp and grits.)

-3:10: Walking back toward the first hole, I pass Fred Couples, Davis Love III, Bernhard Langer, Colin Montgomerie.
+3:10: Walking back toward the first hole, I pass Fred Couples, Davis Love III, Bernhard Langer and Colin Montgomerie.
 A fan walks by and says, “I knew I should have silenced my phone before I got out here.”
 Good idea.

-“I said, ‘If you’re going to shout all that out, you’ve got to dance to it,'” Funk says.
+“I said, ‘If you’re going to shout all that out, you’ve got to dance to it,’ ” Funk says.

 4:38: Back in the Dreamliner Lounge, there’s a dessert buffet.
 I would be content never leaving, but Couples has birdied the 15th to get to 6 under and is in second place.
 I’ve got to catch up with him.